 The largest size allowed is 50 cm long, 30 cm wide and 17 cm tall.

 If its size exceeds the permitted measurements, you will have to travel in Business or Premium Economy.

 They may be used onboard provided that they use non-spillable lithium or lithium-ion batteries of 12V or less and of 100 Wh or less, without the need of any special check.

 Battery autonomy for the use of POC/CPAP/BPAP:

-You will have to bring the equipment with its batteries fully charged because you will not be able to plug it into the electrical system of the plane.
+The equipment must have its batteries fully charged, since you will not be able to plug it into the electrical system of the plane.

-For flights under 6 hours: You must have enough battery to cover 3 additional hours of the duration of the itinerary, including stop-overs and connections.
-For example, if your flight lasts 5 hours, you must have enough battery to power it for 3 extra hours, i.e. you will need enough battery to cover 8 hours at the time of boarding.
+For flights under 6 (six) hours: You must have enough battery to cover 3 (three) additional hours of the duration of the itinerary, including stop-overs and connections.
+For example, if your flight lasts 5 (five) hours, you must have enough battery to power it for 3 (three) extra hours, i.e. you will need enough battery to cover 8 (eight) hours at the time of boarding.

-For flights over 6 hours: The autonomy must be enough to power your device for 150 % of the scheduled duration of the itinerary, including stop-overs and connections.
-For example, if your flight lasts 6 hours and 30 minutes, 150 % of autonomy means enough battery to cover 9 hours and 45 minutes at the time of boarding.
+For flights over 6 (six) hours: The autonomy must be enough to power your device for 150 % (one hundred and fifty per cent) of the scheduled duration of the itinerary, including stop-overs and connections.
+For example, if your flight lasts 6 (six) hours and 30 /(thirty) minutes, 150 % (one hundred and fifty per cent) of autonomy means enough battery to cover 9 (nine) hours and 45 (forty-five) minutes at the time of boarding.

 The required number of charged batteries will be calculated based on the life in hours estimated by the manufacturer.